babylonlabs-io/cosmos-bsn-contracts/docs/ARCHITECTURE.md

 the rewards from the `btc-staking` contract.
 It contains the address of the staker, which is a Babylon address, and the public key of the finality provider to which the rewards are associated.
-The staker's address is used to compute the equivalent address in the Consumer chain, if the rewards are to be sent to a Consumer address.
+The staker's address is used to compute the equivalent address in the Cosmos BSN chain if the rewards are to be sent to a BSN address.
 The `btc-staking` contract will then handle the withdrawal of the rewards and send them to the staker's address.
 If the rewards are to be sent to Babylon Genesis instead, the staker's address will be used in the `to_address` field of a ICS20 transfer (`IbcMsg::Transfer`)